-On the front line: Vulnerable to COVID-19, Mayodan senior works check out
+On the front line: Vulnerable to Covid-19, Mayodan senior works check out

 “We play Apex Legends,” he said of the game that remotely connects homebound friends.
 “I miss seeing my friends every day.”

-“Dawson’s the oldest of my four kids, and I’m really proud of him,’’ said his dad, Michael Lancaster.
+“Dawson’s the oldest of my four kids, and I’m really proud of him,’’ said his dad.
 “At an early age, he had to mature really fast because he had to deal with diabetes.
-Right now, I’m not exactly that worried.
+Right now, I’m not exactly that worried,’’ Lancaster said.

 “I know his immune system might be more compromised than other people, but knowing the person Dawson is, I know he is taking precautions.
 He is disciplined that way… with school work and swimming, too.’’

-Michael Lancaster, 38, knows well the importance of following distancing rules during the pandemic.
+Michael Lancaster knows well the importance of following distancing rules during the pandemic.

 His job with Proctor & Gamble puts him in a factory with 1,000 other people daily.
 The company has enforced strict rules for distancing, even limiting break room capacity to two people at a time, said Lancaster, 38.

-But it is bittersweet to see Dawson miss out on senior year landmark events like the canceled McMichael prom, his father said.
+But it is bittersweet to see Dawson miss out on senior year landmark events like the cancelled McMichael prom, his father said.
 “We were supposed to be getting his tuxedo.’’

 Post a comment as